-Which alternative is correct?
+Which a alternative is correct?

 1.)
+He should be exhausted after such a long flight, he

+might must

-He should be exhausted after such a long flight, he prefer to stay in tonight and get some rest. might must 2.) you hold your breath for more than a minute?
-No, I can't! could can 3.)
+2.) you hold your breath for more than a minute?
+No, I can't!

+could can

+3.)
 Jenny's engagement ring is enormous!
+It

+must should

-It have cost a fortune. must should 4.)
-It is the last train, we miss it! need not must not 5.)
-Susanhear the speaker because the crowd was cheering so loudly. couldn't can't - : Phrasal verbs and expressions alternative is correct?
+4.)
+It is the last train, we miss it!

+need not must not

+5.)
+Susan.
+Couldn't hear the speaker because the crowd was cheering so loudly.

+couldn't can't

+Topic 6: Phrasal verbs and expressions Which alternative is correct?

 1.)
-Mrs. Jones's husband last Friday.
-We are going to attend his funeral next week. went off passed away came down left through 2.)
-I am an apartment near the beach.
-I would like to rent a studio or a one bedroom with a view of the ocean. searching at looking up looking for seeing after see it into check it after look it up search it down keep up hold on stay up come through
+Mrs. Jones's husband passed and last Friday.
+We are going to attend his funeral next week.

+went off passed away came down left through

+2.)
+I am lowing for an apartment near the beach.
+I would like to rent a studio or a one bedroom with a view of the ocean.

+searching at looking up looking for seeing after